 Spaghetti squash season, these things are all over at the farmers' market right now.
 But you get it home, what do you do with it?
 Marinara sauce is the obvious answer, but it's a little bit boring.
 But don't worry, we have a lot of great ideas for what

 How to Cook: 2 Healthy Cauliflower Recipes

-potatoes and some recipes.
+potatoes in some recipes.
 Start with 8 cups cauliflower florets and 4 cloves garlic , and steam them over boiling water for 12 to 15 minutes.
-Combine the cooked cauliflower and garlic with 1/3 cup non-fat butter
+Combine the cooked cauliflower and garlic with 1/3 cup nonfat buttermilk,

 Healthy Cooking: How to Bake Pie Crust

 cold butter into small pieces and quickly rub the butter into the dry ingredients until the pieces are small but still visible.
-Then add 3 tablespoons canola oil and 1/4 cup reduced fat sour cream and toss.
-The sour cream and oil replace half the butter to reduce the amount of saturated fat by 2/3.
+Then add 3 tablespoons canola oil and 1/4 cup reduced-fat sour cream and toss.
+The sour cream and oil replace half the butter to reduce the amount of saturated fat by two thirds.
 Sprinkle 4 tablespoons ice water over the mixture and toss with a fork until evenly moist.
-Knead the dough in
+Knead the dough

 How to Roast Brussels Sprouts

 Learn how to make roasted Brussels sprouts with pancetta from this cooking video.
 Roasting vegetables, such as Brussels sprouts, makes them sweeter.
 This healthy Brussels sprouts recipe makes a healthy side dish for dinner or a holiday.